keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - they start chatting
 - Damian gives a gold coin to each of the monkeys
 	- literally jumping for joy
+- they go looking items....
+- a ring.
+- a ring of what?
+REGENERATION!!!!
+- Damian rolls a twenty-fucking-four
+- Asphodel gets the ring
+	- she's getting a second chance, getting her sight back
 -